 This gluten-free oat and flax bread is bread is anti-inflammatory, high fiber, gluten-free and high protein.
 The oatmeal flax bread yields a nutritious, wholesome bread that is great for gut health and contains the essential omega-three fats.
 The anti inflammatory bread recipe is great for reducing inflammation due to the omega 3 fats.

 Disclaimer: This site contains affiliate links.
 As an amazon associate, I earn from qualifying purchases.

-Flax seeds are an excellent source of plant-based omega-three fats, which are great for weight loss and reducing inflammation.
+Flax seeds are an excellent source of plant-based omega-three fats, which are great for weight loss and inflammation.

 Refined white flour bread is constipating for many people, but this oatmeal flax bread is an excellent source of fiber to promote healthy bowel movements.

 I am all about gut health and healthy eating, which is why I decided to make healthy oatmeal bread from scratch with whole food ingredients.
 This is a very easy gluten-free oatmeal bread recipe that anyone can make, even if you have never made bread before.